liubao/SQA_Homework/homework_week_8(The final examination).md

 Bugs and rate of defect is controled within the range of acceptable.

-As to diandian, I can test if the buttons is effective, after I clicked all buttons, whether there are bugs, whether the software is running stable, and so on.
+As to DianDian, I can test if the buttons is effective, after I clicked all buttons, whether there are bugs, whether the software is running stable, and so on.

 2 Software test design

-Decompose test requirements, subdivide into a number of executable test process , and select the appropriate test cases for each test procedure ( test case selection will directly affect the validity of the test results ) .
+Decompose test requirements, subdivide into a number of executable test process , and select the appropriate test cases for each test procedure ( test case selection will directly affect the validity of the test results ).

+Test case refers to a particular software product testing task description, reflecting the test program, methods, techniques and strategies.
+Including test objectives, test environment, input data, test steps, expected results, test scripts, etc., and then form a document.

+Different types of software, test cases are different.
+Unlike such systems, tools, controls, game software, management software, the user needs more non-uniform, changing bigger and faster.

+As to DianDian, I can write test cases to test if each of the function is in good condition.

 3 Software Test Development